7Cost of living in Alberta

 Cost of living in ski resorts (Banff, Jasper and Canmore)

-Many WHV holders head to Alberta’s world famous ski stations during the winter for work opportunities in a stunning setting.
+Many IEC permit holders head to Alberta’s world famous ski resorts during the winter for work opportunities in a stunning setting.
 It’s typically a “hidden” job market where positions are found through networking.
-For more info, read Finding a job and working in Canada.
+For more info, read our section on networking in Finding a job and working in Canada.

-It’s hard to give an estimate on the cost of living in Banff and Jasper, for instance, because in the food or hospitality industry employers tend to rent directly to employees.
-Indeed, accommodation is hard to find and rent prices are high—expect to pay $1200 and up for a bachelor in Canmore or Banff.
-Food is also more expensive than in Calgary or Edmonton and you will need a car if you want to get around easily.
+It’s hard to give an estimate on the cost of living in Banff and Jasper, for instance, because in the food or hospitality industry, employers tend to rent directly to employees.
+Accommodation is hard to find and rent prices are high—expect to pay over $2,000 for a bachelor in Canmore or Banff.
+Food is also more expensive than in Calgary or Edmonton, and you will need a car if you want to get around easily.

 Previous chapter Next chapter